 We also offer Intensive Couples Therapy Retreats, which are multi-hour or multi-day therapy experiences tailored to a couple’s specific needs and designed to provide indepth therapy in a short timeframe.

 “How long does couples counseling take?”
 It depends on the issues you’re facing, the length of time you’ve been experiencing them, and the quality of your relationship when it was at its best.

 If you or your partner isn’t sure whether you want to make a commitment to working on your relationship, I may suggest Discernment Counseling (see below).

 Some couples who already have good relationships seek short-term counseling to help deepen their relationship or to strengthen a specific area, such as communication or sex.

 “I want to do couples counseling, but my partner is thinking about leaving.”
-If one or both or you isn’t sure whether to end the relationship or to commit to working on it through couples counseling, I can help you decide.
-We’ll engage in a short-term process (maximum of 5 sessions) called Discernment Counseling that will help each of you gain greater clarity and confidence about which path to take moving forward.
+If one or both of you isn’t sure whether to end the relationship or to commit to working on it through couples counseling, I can help you decide.
+We’ll engage in a short-term process (maximum of five 90-minute sessions) called Discernment Counseling that will help each of you gain greater clarity and confidence about which path to take moving forward.